uias/Tabman/README.md

 There are also a example projects that showcase custom layouts and such:

 - [**Tinderbar**](https://github.com/uias/Tinderbar) - Tinder iOS app layout built with Tabman.

+## 📐 Content Insetting
+Tabman uses [AutoInsetter](https://github.com/uias/AutoInsetter) to automatically adjust any content in its child view controllers so that it displays correctly beneath any visible bars.
+It provides the following behaviors:

+- Updates `contentInset` and `contentOffset` appropriately for any `UIScrollView` or derived subclass found in the child view controller's subviews.
+- Sets `additionalSafeAreaInsets` to reflect the required safe areas including the bar contents.
+Any views constrained to the safe area in the child view controller will be laid out correctly (**Only available in iOS 11 and above.**)

+`TabmanViewController` also provides `barLayoutGuide`, a `UILayoutGuide` that provides top and bottom anchors taking into account any bars added to the `.top` or `.bottom` `TabmanViewController.BarLocation` areas.
+The raw `UIEdgeInsets` are also available via `.barInsets`.

+*Tabman will not provide any insetting behavior for bars that are added to custom views.*

 ## ⚠️ Troubleshooting
 If you are encountering issues with Tabman, please check out the [Troubleshooting Guide](Docs/TROUBLESHOOTING.md).